ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

         return "Source"
 ```

-This defines the name of the C++ class implementing the node.
+This defines the name of the C++ wrapper implementing the node.

 #### The processing node